samtron1412/docs/health/body/body.md

 - Keep windows closed during high pollen and mold seasons.
 Use the air conditioner in your car and home (HEPA filter).

+## Skin Diseases or Conditions

+### Eczema

+- Eczema, also called atopic dermatitis, is an inflammatory skin condition that causes a dry, itchy rash.
+    + It can occur on the face, elbows, knees, hands, and feet.
+    + Eczema is not contagious.
+    + It is a chronic skin condition that comes and goes, i.e., it can get better or worse at times.
+- Numular eczema
+    + a red rash and coin-shaped or oval patches on the skin.
+    + Nummular eczema and ringworm can appear very similar and be confused with each other because both cause a circular red rash and itchy skin.
+- The exact cause of eczema is unknown but it is believed to be a combination of genetic and environmental factors.
+Substances that irritate the skin can trigger eczema flares.
+- Risk factors for eczema include a personal or family history of eczema, hay fever, or asthma.

+#### Prevention

+- Eczema flares can be prevented by moisturizing often, using mild skincare products, and having a humidifier in your room.

+#### Treatments

+- Treating eczema involves avoiding triggers, using mild soap, and keeping the skin well moisturized.
+Repeated scratching can lead to secondary skin infections, so you should avoid scratching.
+- Strong Moisturizers
+    + Eucerin
+- Steroid cream: 1% hydrocortisone cream

+### Fungal infection

+- Fungal infections are skin infections caused by fungi.
+- Common fungal infections include ringworm (athlete’s foot, jock itch) and candidiasis.
+    + Ringworm, also called tinea, is a highly contagious fungal infection that can occur on the scalp (tinea capitis); the body including the upper chest, arms, and legs (tinea corporis); the hands and feet (tinea manus and tinea pedis); the fingernails and toenails (tinea unguium); and the groin (tinea cruris).
+It is called ringworm because this fungus causes a circular, red, itchy, scaly rash.
+    + Cutaneous candidiasis is a fairly common skin infection caused by candida fungi.
+It can occur on any part of the body but is common in warm, moist areas with skin creases such as the groin and armpits.
+Candida yeast infections are not contagious, although people with weakened immune systems can sometimes catch the infection through skin to skin contact.
+- You can prevent fungal infections by keeping your skin clean, washing your hands after contact with other people, not sharing towels or razors with others, and wearing shoes or slippers in public showers, locker rooms, and swimming pools.

+#### Treatments

+- It is possible to treat ringworm and candida with over-the-counter antifungal creams like terbinafine (Lamisil AT), clotrimazole (Lotrimin AF), miconazole (Cruex), and ketoconazole (Xolegel).
+You typically need to use these antifungal medications for 2-4 weeks.
+If the infection does not go away or gets worse, you should seek professional medical care from a healthcare provider who can make an accurate diagnosis and prescribe the right treatment, including stronger antifungal medications, such as griseofulvin (Grifulvin), itraconazole (Sporanox), and fluconazole (Diflucan), if needed.

+### Scabies (benh ghe)

+- Scabies is a contagious skin condition caused by a parasitic mite that burrows into the skin.
+- No over the counter treatment
+    + Meet your doctor to get prescription treatments.
+        * Medicated cream (5% permethrin)
+        * Lotion and pill to kill the mites and eggs

 ## ADHD

 ## OCD